cdktf/cdktf-provider-launchdarkly/docs/webhook.typescript.md

 - *Type:* string

+Either `allow` or `deny`.

+This argument defines whether the statement allows or denies access to the named resources and actions.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/webhook#effect Webhook#effect}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/webhook#effect Webhook#effect}

 ---